xLightsSequencer/xLights/README.txt

    -- bug (dkulp)   Hook up the renderDirty event to the align options and undo to render the changes -- bug (keith)   Fix 64 bit stack walking on windows.
-   -- enh (keith)   Allow entering of a description for a FPP instance in the connection dialog 2017.13  May 10, 2017
+   -- enh (keith)   Allow entering of a description for a FPP instance in the connection dialog -- enh (keith)   Allow bulk uploading of sequences to all known FPP instances 2017.13  May 10, 2017
    -- bug (dkulp)   Only do the "outside -> in" render for the Tree model.
 Fixes #573.
    -- enh (cjd)     Output status messages to commandline when run in render mode